 How can I apply for the continued right to study?

-The continued right to study can be activated by enrolling as a student at the Student and Learning Services (contact information in Kamu’s listing on Support channels for Students) by using the Continued right to study form (docx) found on Kamu’s Forms.
-Download, fill in, print and sign the form and return it to the Student and Learning Services personally, by post or by email as an attachment.
+The continued right to study can be activated by enrolling as a student at the Student and Learning Services’ Customer Service by using the Continued right to study form (docx) found on Kamu’s Forms.
+Download, fill in, print and sign the form.

 Students having the continued right to study do not need to register annually, since the attendance is marked for the entire time that the continued right to study is valid.